 First you must set the start and end positions of the auto scan as above.
 This runs the auto scan function between these two points.
 There are two methods of initiating the auto scan.
-If you enter 97 CALL via the keypad you can initiate the auto scan.
-Note that the 97 CALL will run at the speed set in the RUN AUTO PAN table.
+If you enter < CALL> 97 <Enter> via the keypad you can initiate the auto scan.
+Note that the CALL 97 will run at the speed set in the RUN AUTO PAN table.

 You may also initiate the auto scan through the Advanced Menu System.
-Enter the Main Menu by selecting 95 CALL on the keypad.
-You will see the Main Menu displayed on the screen.
+Enter the Main Menu by selecting <CALL> 95 <Enter> or <CALL> 64 <Enter> on the keypad.